acarabott/signalflow-vcpkg-registry/README.md

     - `git commit --amend`
 12. Push the changes to the registry
     - `git push`
+13. Update any projects that depend on this registry
+    - In their `vcpkg-configuration.json` file update `baseline` to be the hash of this repo's most recent commit (run `git log` to find it)

-## When only the vcpkg port is updated
+### When only the vcpkg port is updated

 If the `signalflow` repo hasn't changed, but changes are made to `ports/signalflow/portfile.cmake`, then `versions/s-/signalflow.json` needs to have the `port-version` property incremented by.